Is Psychology the Major for you?

 - Discuss why, given your interests and plans, Psychology would be a good major for you

 - The admissions process is an online application.
 This link is only active during the application window listed above.
-You can complete the application in its entirety by completing the survey at: https://goo.gl/forms/cQaFQL1EOm9G79Sz1
+You can complete the application in its entirety by clicking here to complete the survey.

 Information about the online application: